Open Gate Yoga

 Wellness for Body & Earth

-Join us at Gateway Farm Hub in Plymouth for Open Gate Yoga, where movement meets nature in a sanctuary of wellness.
+Join us at Gateway Farm Hub in Plymouth for Open Gate Yoga, where movement meets nature in a sanctuary of wellness and regeneration.
 Our yoga sessions are part of a larger vision—offering certified organic, nutrient-dense food, herbs, and heritage crops, alongside wellness events, conservation efforts, and regenerative farming.
 Reconnect with the land, nourish your body, and support a healthy community and economy.
 Together, we build soil, restore waterways, and create meaningful opportunities for staff, volunteers and community.
 Step onto your mat, breathe deeply, and open the gate to wellness.

 Class Descriptions